Skip to main content

 7.3Second-cycle programmes

-The organization of the study is the same as that of Bachelor study programmes.
+The system of study fields and the organisation of the study is the same as that of Bachelor study programmes.
+For more information on the admission examination see chapter 7.2.1 Bachelor.

 The standard length of study is from one to three academic years, which represents 60 to 180 credits for the regular completion of the study.
-There is a condition that the study in the first and second cycle should take the standard five years for acquisition of higher education of the second cycle.
+There is a condition that the study in the first and second cycles should have a standard length of five years to acquire higher education in the second cycle.

 Admission requirements

-The basic condition for admission to a second level study programme the completion of a first level study programme.
+The basic condition for admission to second-level study programmes is the completion of a first-level study programme.

 The admission procedure may also include an admission examination.
 The examination aims to verify applicants‘ knowledge, skills, competencies, thinking, or talent in terms of special requirements of the chosen master’s study.

-More information on the admission examination can be found in chapter Bachelor: Admission Requirements
+More information on the admission examination can be found in chapter 7.2.1 Bachelor

 Curriculum